What Is a Watershed?

 - Why does water flow down into the creases?

-- What would you call the water that runs down in the creases
+- What does the water that runs down in the creases represent from a real watershed?

-- And the water that collects in “pools”?
+- What does the water that collects in pools represent from a real watershed?

 - What happened to the ink from the markers as the water flowed?
 Where did it end up?